GT Writing Task 2 / Essay Sample # 205

 Write at least 250 words.

 There are many compelling reasons why authorities should enact mandatory childhood immunization laws to stop the spread of preventable diseases.
-First, vaccines can boost children’s immune system to combat many serious diseases, and thus eradicating those severe diseases.
+First, vaccines can boost children’s immune systems to combat many serious diseases, thus eradicating those severe diseases.
 A case in point is polio.
 It was once the most-feared disease, causing death and paralysis around the world, but today, there are no reports of polio in many countries like the USA.
 Furthermore, vaccination can protect our future generation.
 Vaccines, in many cases, can eliminate many diseases that severely disabled or killed people just a few generations ago.
 A very good example here is smallpox.
-Nowadays, there is no need to get shots of the smallpox vaccine because the disease no longer exits.
+Nowadays, there is no need to get shots of the smallpox vaccine because the disease no longer exists.
 Thus, vaccination ought to be statutory.

 On the other hand, some claim that vaccination can turn deadly for some children.
 But the reality is that this percentage is ignorable.
 They also express that each child is born with different genes, a unique microbiome and epigenetic qualities that determine how he or she responds to the environment in which he or she lives.
-Therefore, children do not all respond the same manner to contagious diseases or pharmaceutical products for example vaccines.
-Besides, their belief goes on that governments should not infringe on the patents’ right to make medical decision for their children, thus undermining civil liberty.
+Therefore, children do not all respond in the same manner to contagious diseases or pharmaceutical products for example vaccines.
+Besides, their belief goes on that governments should not infringe on the parental right to make medical decisions for their children, thus undermining civil liberty.

 To conclude, a mandatory vaccination policy for children ensures a better future not only for us but for our future generations.
 In my opinion, however, it is difficult to force all parents.
 So it is expected that parents would spontaneously vaccinate their children.

-Many people are against compulsory vaccination for children as they believe that the government should not force parents to vaccinate their children against their wishes.
+1. Many people are against compulsory vaccination for children as they believe that the government should not force parents to vaccinate their children against their wishes.
 Others consider that vaccination should be mandatory as it prevents many deadly and contagious diseases, and thus ensures a healthy nation.
 The writer supports mandatory vaccination for all children through legislation around the globe.

 Those who are against compulsory vaccination for children often point to the fact that some vaccines against diseases might be created in a hurry and are not carefully tested.
 So, some children, who might possess some inborn health issues, hidden from parents and doctors, might show unexcepted reactions to various chemical compounds that are used in modern vaccines.
 They also point out that when vaccination is made compulsory, the parents lose their freedom to decide whether to vaccinate their children or rely on the natural immune system.
 Nevertheless, we must not make such mistakes and ensure mandatory vaccination for all children around the globe which will save billions of lives.